 You need to record the significant findings of your risk assessments in a separate document entitled "Health and Safety Risk Assessments Findings".
 The Health and Safety Policy only records the arrangements for ensuring the assessments are done and are kept up to date.
 Once you have done your risk assessments, you must take the necessary action to remove or reduce the risk as far as is reasonably practicable.

 You must also display the health and safety law poster, or provide each worker with a copy of the equivalent pocket card.
 You must display the poster where your workers can easily read it.

 The poster outlines British health and safety laws and includes a straightforward list that tells workers what they and their employers need to do.

-You can view a completed Health and Safety Policy example by following this link: View Sample.
+You can view an example Health and Safety Policy by following this link: View Sample.